mancili/QuICSeedR/README.md

 ## License

-This R package for analyzing seed amplification assay data is available under a dual licensing model: it is freely available under the GNU General Public License v3.0 (GPL-3) for open-source use, and a separate commercial license is offered for use cases that require additional rights or support beyond the scope of GPL-3.
-See the [GPL-3](https://github.com/mancili/QuICSeedR/blob/main/GPL-3) and [LICENSE](https://github.com/mancili/QuICSeedR/blob/main/LICENSE) file for details.
+This R package for analyzing seed amplification assay data is available under a dual licensing model: it is freely available under the GNU General Public License v3.0 (GPL-3) for open-source use, and a separate commercial [LICENSE](https://github.com/mancili/QuICSeedR/blob/main/LICENSE) is offered for use cases that require additional rights or support beyond the scope of GPL-3.

 ## Author

-Manci Li
+Manci Li, PhD

 ORCID: [0000-0003-3930-7117](https://orcid.org/0000-0003-3930-7117)